jasonmoo/DumbledORM/README.md

 ##Setup:

 1. Download/clone DumbledORM
-2. Ensure that your config.php is has the correct host, user, pass, etc.
+2. Ensure that your config.php has the correct host, user, pass, etc.
-3. When you have set up your database or have made a change, go to the command line and type `php -a` and enter the following commands:
+3. When you have set up your database or have made a change, go to the command line and type ```./generate.php```

-		require('config.php');
-		require('dumbledorm.php');
-		Builder::generateBase();

 4. Add the following lines to your code:

 		require('config.php');